oregonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 800 NE Oregon Street.

 Customers applying in person will use a self-service kiosk to place the order.
 During the appointment, requesters will be expected to provide record information, their social security number, and Valid ID or alternate ID documents.
-Payments can be made by cash, credit or debit cards, and money orders.
+Payments can be made by cash, credit or debit cards (including Mastercard and Visa), and money orders.
+Fees must be paid by money order payable to the appropriate department.
 Personal or business checks can be used if they are accepted by the electronic funds transfer software (EFT).
 In-person applications are usually processed in about 30 minutes.

-Payment should be included in the form of a money order or check payable to Oregon Health Authority, Vital Records.
+Payment should be included as a money order or check payable to Oregon Health Authority, Vital Records.
 The application should be mailed to the Vital Records Office at:

 Oregon Vital Records